Foxconn joins Wisconsin companies to create investment fund

 - APNewsBreak: Nation's top student loan official resigns

-“We look forward to enabling entrepreneurs and startups to find success for transformative solutions through the fund,” Foxconn CEO Terry Gau said in a statement.
+“We look forward to enabling entrepreneurs and startups to find success for transformative solutions through the fund,” Foxconn CEO Terry Gou said in a statement.

 The companies announced the fund at Milwaukee’s Discovery World alongside Gov. Scott Walker.

-Note: This story has been updated to correct the spelling of Foxconn CEO Terry Gou’s last name.